History of this Blog

-First of all, this blog was used to be named as “The Silent Corner“.
+First of all, this blog was used to be named “The Silent Corner“.
 It was written and published for the first time since 2007.
 Then, on April 16, 2017, the blog name was changed into “Peaceful Mind in the Silent Corner“.
 In 2019, a friend of mine suggested that I revised the blog title into a shorter one.
 Then, on March 10, 2019, I transformed the name completely into a more relevant phrase to my favorite atmosphere of writing.
 I decided to name this blog into “Sparkling Silent Silhouette” – with the S capital letters for each word.
 Besides, it also resembles my name: Syayid Sandi Sukandi.

 I love reading, writing, and discussing with people for positive purposes and for developing critical awareness on certain topics or issues emerging in society and in the academic sector.
 In order to fulfill my needs – as a researcher and teaching staff in Indonesia – and to read and express further things beyond the discourse provided in books, I thought that it is a wiser idea to create a medium to write and share ideas that I have in mind or that I have read through writing.
 The form of writings that I usually post in this blog is informal, but some parts closely resemble academic writing.
 Analogically, writings in this blog are friendlier in tone, with the idea that hopefully, the readers could get the meaning of what I had written and published in this blog.